 For now, we anticipate that virtually all academic and classroom policies will return to pre-COVID-19 standards for the fall semester, including regulations on class attendance.
 Per our pre-COVID policy, students will be expected to attend class and inform the instructor if absent due to illness.
 Instructors should try to accommodate students by excusing the student or allowing the student to make up work, when possible.
 Individuals who test positive for COVID-19 are not guaranteed remote access to all course activities, materials, and assignments or support from academic case managers.

-We intend to start classes in the fall with little or no use of face masks.
-We will make and communicate a final decision on masking in classrooms and instructional spaces closer to the start of the semester.
-Key factors in that decision will include the percentage of the campus population that has been vaccinated, the number and severity of local and campus cases, and the latest scientific information relative to variants and the risk they pose, particularly to unique environments like ours that are densely populated and involve many individuals congregating together indoors for prolonged periods of time.
+Update: on July 30, the university announced that face masks will be required in all indoor spaces for everyone on the Purdue University campus, including students, employees and visitors, regardless of vaccination status.
+Previously, the university had announced its intent to start the fall semester with little or no use of face masks.
+As with all Protect Purdue protocols, decisions will continue to be made based on several key factors, including the percentage of the campus population that has been vaccinated, the number and severity of local and campus cases, and the latest scientific information relative to variants and the risk they pose, particularly to unique environments like ours that are densely populated and involve many individuals congregating together indoors for prolonged periods of time.

 Other guidelines and things to know